 Proteus for Planning data integration and analysis

 In Project-centric organizations, different aspects of projects are usually stored in different systems.
 Proteus makes it easy to visualise and interact with this disparate data in highly graphical ways.
 It can efficiently collaborate data from multiple systems.

-- Excel Collaboration that lets you integrate/ Consolidate planning data from different planning systems.
+- Lets you integrate/ Consolidate planning data from different planning systems.
 E.g: Primavera, Tilos, databases, spreadsheets and more.

 - Track changes to your plans relative to any snapshot.

 - Reporting and analysis on your live data across systems.